SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 #### General requirements for connecting devices with certificates

 * The CA certificate may also be a self-signed certificate.
-* Certificates used by devices must be a full chain, including the uploaded CA certificate.
+* Certificates used by devices must contain the full certificate chain, including the uploaded CA certificate.
-* The device needs to trust the Cumulocity IoT certificate.
+* The device needs to trust the Cumulocity IoT server certificate.
-* Uploaded certificates have to be version 3.
+* Certificates must be uploaded as X.509 version 3 certificates.
 * Uploaded certificates have to have set `BasicConstraints:[CA:true]`.
-* Devices have to be registered or the uploaded certificates need to have the flag _autoRegistrationEnabled_ (see below for details).
 * Certificates used by devices must be signed either by uploaded CA certificates or by a chain of certificates signed by uploaded CA certificates.

 ### Registering devices using certificates